Lindeneg/lindeneg-npm-packages/packages/core-search/README.md

 ### Usage

-'The documentation [here](https://github.com/Lindeneg/lindeneg-npm-packages/tree/master/packages/search) can be used.
+The documentation [here](https://github.com/Lindeneg/lindeneg-npm-packages/tree/master/packages/search) can be used.